 What is Soul Retrieval?
 What is it to Reclaim our Innocence?

 Most people experience some form of trauma in their lives at some point.
 We all react to it in different ways.
-If the trauma is extreme, like abuse or a road accident for example, it is possible that part of our soul leaves the body.
-This is very necessary and is a mechanism to protect it from the abuse/trauma in the body at that time.
-Often the 'victim' is unable or does not have the support needed to deal with the emotions, pain or difficulties that follow.
-So they shut down, losing that part of the soul to a safer place - for now.
+If the trauma is extreme, like abuse or a road accident for example, it is possible that part of our soul ‘leaves’ the body, becoming disembodied to which dissociation becomes apparent to those who are able to witness this.
+It becomes a very necessary and protective bodily mechanism to protect the soul or innocence from the abuse/trauma in the body at that time.
+Often the ‘victim’ is unable or does not have the support needed to deal with the emotions, pain or difficulties that follow.
+So they shut down, losing that part of the soul to a safer place, which is then held in the unconscious – for now.

-As life goes on the 'survivor' begins to miss that soul part, feeling a sense of soul-less-ness.
-It becomes clear that he/she needs to reclaim that soul part back into their lives.
-This only happens when the conditions are right for the survivor and he/she can deal with some of the feelings and emotions that may be attached to the original story.
-In soul retrieval sessions and gatherings we create a safe enough space together, identify the original stories and begin to invite that soul part back into our lives.
+As life goes on the ‘survivor’ begins to miss that soul part, feeling a sense of soul-less-ness.
+It becomes clear that they need to reclaim that soul part back into their lives.
+This only happens when the conditions are right for the survivor and they can deal with some of the feelings and emotions that may be attached to the original story.
+In soul retrieval sessions and gatherings we create a safe enough space together, identify the original stories and begin to invite that soul part back.